ghewgill/soirc/README.md

 - encoded entities like `&quot;` are not decoded
 - HTML leaks through to IRC
 - an action in IRC shows up as "ACTION blah blah" on SO
+- HTTP errors cause an exception and exit
 - everything is undoubtedly fragile

 You must copy `soirc.config.sample` to `soirc.config` and insert your `somusr` cookie value from your browser.